ODA Spending

 Bilateral Spending

-In 2022, South Korea channeled 93% of its ODA to education bilaterally, above the DAC average of 74%.
-This includes 12% of education ODA channeled as earmarked funding through multilaterals.
+In 2023, South Korea channeled 87% of its ODA to education bilaterally.
+This includes 6% of education ODA channeled as earmarked funding through multilaterals, which declined by half between 2022 and 2023.

 Multilateral Spending and Commitments

-Multilateral ODA to education accounted for 7% of South Korea’s education ODA, far below the DAC average of 26%.
+Multilateral ODA to education accounted for 13% of South Korea’s education ODA, far below the typical DAC donor but nearly a two-fold increase from 2022.
 South Korea joined GPE in 2014 and has made repeated commitments to global education initiatives.

 The table below summarizes South Korea’s more recent commitments to multilaterals working on education.
 Some of these commitments are considered core funding to multilaterals while others will be earmarked funding through multilaterals.